-1) Make sure to have a running Mac OS X virtual machine in VMware workstation.
+1) Make sure to have a running Mac OS X virtual machine in VMware Workstation.

 2) Attach a new hard disk VMDK file (single file, no split) size of 10GB.
-The virtual machine should be powered off to add new virtual hard disk.
+The virtual machine should be powered off to add a new virtual hard disk.

-3) Transfer (copy) the OS X 10.9 Mavericks DMG file inside virtual machine.
+3) Transfer (copy) the OS X 10.9 Mavericks DMG file inside the virtual machine.
 I have used USB disk for this.